mikecalvo/msse_seng_5199/week05/security.md

 - Users can have many Roles

 ---
+# How S2 Works
+- Pages are assumed to be secure by default
+- Servlet filter intercepts inbound HTTP request
+- If request is not protected it lets it through
+- Checks the Session for an authenticated user
+- If there is no authenticated user or the user is missing required role route to login page
+- Otherwise let the request through

+---
+# What is a Role?
+- String value
+- Describes a type of use of the system
+  - Examples: Admin, User, Moderator
+- May be more fine-grained or permission based
+  - Examples: View Posts, Create Posts, Moderate Posts

+---
 # Setting up Spring Security
 `grails s2-quickstart <domain-package> <user> <role>`
 - Generates domain classes for access control